What Early Retirement Means to Me and What Will Define Our Retirement Readiness

 Early retirement will mean that we build our lives around weather, not work schedule

-Do you enjoy going out to work in the rain?
-I sure don’t enjoy dressing up with work clothes and leather shoes to face the rain.
-Well, in retirement, I look forward to skipping going out in the rain.
+Do you enjoy commuting to work in the rain?
+I sure don’t enjoy dressing up and putting on dress shoes to face the rain.
+Well, in retirement, I look forward to skipping the rain and going out after the storm is over.

 Do we need groceries?
 We’ll wait until the rain passes.